yossefsabry/dotfiles/README.md

 # my-config

-- all my config setup for nvim tmux zshrc bashrc ...
+- all my config setup for work